 To write an expression to use as part of a replication script:

 • In the Replication Properties dialog, check the Use Script option.
-Click Script to open the Replication Script Editor.
+Click Script to open the Replication Script

+Editor.
 Click to open the Expression Generator.
-Editor.
-Click is to open the Expression Generator.

 To write an expression to use as part of a global script: